 When do you stop this phase?
 The answer is a little like the instructions for making popcorn.
 There is a phase where the pan is heating up and nothing happens.
 Then the kernels begin to pop.
 They pop and pop and pop at a tremendous, almost deafening, rate.
 Then the popping starts to die out until you hear one pop every three seconds.
 That’s when you take it off the heat, right?

 The same concept applies to recording your ideas.
 Once you allow yourself to put down ideas, they should flood onto the paper.
 Allow them to.
 Don’t stop the natural flow at all.
 When the new ideas dwindle to a trickle, that’s when you know to switch your attention to the next phase.

 Tip: You might invest in speech recognition software or simply use your phone to translate your voice into the written word.
 That way, if you think of a brilliant segment for your book while you’re out, you can just email it back to yourself easily.
 A lot of my clients love this feature.

 Organize your outline

-Now that you have most of your ideas down in one document, it’s time to organize the thoughts into an outline.
+Now that you have most of your ideas down in one document, it’s time to organize your thoughts into an outline.

-There are writers who hate to outline.
+Some writers hate to outline.
 They prefer to write by the seat of their pants (some call them pantsers).
 If you’re a pantser, that might work well for fiction, but for nonfiction, it’s going to be a mess.
 You need an outline.

-The format of your outline will depend on the format of your business book.
+The format of your outline will depend on the format you choose as you write a business book.